Geometric modular flows in 2d CFT and beyond: Introduction

 This indicates a rich link between thermality and entanglement.
 This link is particularly poignant in the context of QFT states with geometric modular flows.
 A modular flow is \textit{geometric} when $h$ can be expressed as a local integral of the QFT stress tensor $T^{\mu}_{\;\;\nu}(\mathbf{x})$ on any Cauchy slice $\Sigma$,

 where $\xi(\mathbf{x})$ generates an infinitesimal local flow.
 In this case, $U(s)$ implements the flow along integral curves of $2\pi\xi(\mathbf{x})$.\footnote{A more precise definition of geometric modular flows is the following \cite{Sorce:2020ama}: Let $U$ be a unitary operator, and let $\varphi$ be a finite diffeomorphism.
 In particular, $\varphi=\varphi_s$ implements the flow with affine parameter $s$ along integral curves of $\xi$.
 Then, $U$ acts geometrically, implementing $\varphi$, if for any smearing function $f$ of any local operator $\phi(x)$, the operator $U^{\dag} \phi[f] U$ can be written as $U^{\dag} \phi[f] U = \phi[\tilde{f}]$, where $\mathrm{supp}(\tilde{f}) = \varphi(\mathrm{supp} (f))$.
 The function $\tilde{f}$ need not equal the pullback $f(\varphi^{-1}(x))$; it can carry an extra conformal weight.
 In a CFT, if $\xi$ is a conformal Killing vector, the family of unitaries \eqref{eq:modularunitary} built from eq.~\eqref{eq:localHam} satisfies these properties.
 Thus, we use eq.~\eqref{eq:localHam} as the defining property of a geometric modular flow. } When these curves are future-directed, describing observer worldlines, the KMS condition \eqref{eq:definingeq} implies that observers may experience thermal effects.\footnote{Note, we use $s$ to parameterize integral curves of $\xi$ rather than $2\pi \xi$.
-For this reason, we have replaced, the standard $i$-periodicity in the KMS condition with $2\pi i$ in eq.~\eqref{eq:definingeq}.}
+For this reason, we must replace the standard $i$-periodicity in the KMS condition \eqref{eq:definingeq} with $2\pi i$ going forward.
+The Canadian authors apologize for this unconventional choice.
+In most equations, standard conventions can be restored via $\xi \mapsto \xi/2\pi$. }

 For example, in the two-dimensional Minkowski vacuum state, where $\rd s^2 = -\rd t^2 + \rd x^2$, the modular flow associated with the right Rindler wedge is a boost,

 as shown in figure \ref{fig:flows}.
 Integral curves of this geometric modular flow correspond to uniformly accelerated observers, and the KMS condition \eqref{eq:definingeq} implies that each observer experiences a constant temperature $\frac{a}{2\pi}$ proportional to their acceleration, $a$.
 This is the celebrated Unruh effect \cite{Unruh:1976db, Unruh:1983ms}, which holds in any spacetime dimension and was established using algebraic QFT methods by Bisognano and Wichmann \cite{Bisognano:1976za}.